-Figure 7: Gateway ID on a bottom label Note: The Gateway ID field (text string format) must be lower case and has limitations on what characters can be used.
+Figure 7: Gateway ID on a bottom label (Left previous version - Right AS923 Region Supported) Note: M2 EUI is labelled as DevEUI in supported AS923 Region back label.
+Note: The Gateway ID field (text string format) must be lower case and has limitations on what characters can be used.
 The Gateway ID must be unique among all gateways on the TTN server, not just this account.

-Figure 8: Gateway ID restrictions

-Note: Because we use the TTN Forwarder, do not mark the Legacy Packet Forwarder. □ I'm using the legacy packet forwarder Select this if you are using the legacy Semtech packet forwarder.
+Figure 8: Gateway ID restrictions Note: Because we use the TTN Forwarder, do not mark the Legacy Packet Forwarder. ☐ I'm using the legacy packet forwarder Select this if you are using the legacy Semtech packet forwarder.
 Figure 9: Packet forwarder selection 4.
 Enter a unique description for the gateway (Figure 10).

-Figure 10: Description 5.
-Select the appropriate frequency plan from the drop-down menu (Figure 11).
-This is based on the region in which the gateway is operating.
+Figure 10: Description Select the appropriate frequency plan from the drop-down menu (Figure 11).
+This is based on the region in which the gateway is operating in.